qaalabs/DE5M4/docs/1-introduction/ex2-scenario.md

 ## Task:
 Using the design process your group created, outline how you would approach this specific project.

-- What would be your first three steps?
+- What would be your first three phases?
+- List 3 or 4 specific activities for each phase.
 - What challenges do you anticipate?

 ## Deliverable:
-As a group briefly **present your design process** and initial approach to the scenario.
+As a group briefly present your **design process** and **initial approach** to the scenario.
 (2-3 minutes)